 - As a filling for eclairs and cream puffs.

-- To make layered cream desserts like Ekmek
+- To make Greek desserts like Bougatsa

 Or Serve On Its Own Topped With: